San Diego Internet Crime Defense Lawyers

-If you have been accused of or are under investigation for an Internet crime, it is important to act quickly and work with a San Diego criminal defense lawyer who has a good understanding of Internet crimes and their successful defenses—and who has your best interests in mind.
+If you have been accused of or are under investigation for an Internet crime in the North County area, it is important to act quickly and work with a San Diego criminal defense lawyer who has a good understanding of Internet crimes and their successful defenses—and who has your best interests in mind.

 Contact our firm at (760) 630-2000 today to schedule a free initial consultation!

-jD LAW, P.C. has helped many individuals that were facing serious charges for Internet crimes.
+jD Law Criminal Defense Attorneys has helped many individuals that were facing serious charges for Internet crimes.
 We understand how nerve-wracking and unexpected your charges may be, which is why we are here to help resolve your charges and protect your freedom.

 Attorney James N. Dicks is proud to have the following qualifications: